3d-pli/SLIX/doc/SLIX/toolbox.md

     roiset: Full SLI measurement (image series) which is prepared for the pipeline using the SLIX toolbox methods.
     low_prominence: Lower prominence bound for detecting a peak.
     high_prominence: Higher prominence bound for detecting a peak.
-    cut_edges: When True only consider peaks within the second third of all detected peaks.
+    cut_edges: If True, only consider peaks within the second third of all detected peaks.

     Returns
     -------